 2: Not all employees are well-suited to flex schedule options.

 Not all employees will thrive in an environment where they have to set their own schedules and direct their own work.
 Under remote working scenarios, employees who need more supervision to work effectively may lack the leadership they need.
 But here’s the catch: if employers offer flex schedule benefits only to certain employees, resentments may thrive, and employee morale may suffer.
 Employers may also open themselves to accusations of discrimination or preferential treatment.

 3: Employers may find themselves liable in ways they don’t expect, e.g., overtime.

 The disintegration of firm boundaries between the workplace and home means that employees may end up working hours that make the employer liable for overtime payment.
 With less control over the employee’s schedule, employers can inadvertently stumble into obligations they didn’t expect – or find themselves in violation of wage and labor laws – due to the hours selected by the employee.

-Success flexible working options requires strategy and care in formulating policies to govern how these flex options will work in practice.
+Successful flexible working options require strategy and care in formulating policies to govern how these flex schedules will work in practice.
 And some employers may simply realize – like IBM and Google – that these options aren’t right for them.
 If unsure, a limited-scope pilot program may help employers to test the concept to see if it works in practice.

 CoAdvantage, one of the nation’s largest Professional Employer Organizations (PEOs), helps small to mid-sized companies with HR administration, benefits, payroll, and compliance.
 To learn more about CoAdvantage’s ability to create a strategic HR function in your business that drives business growth potential, contact us today.